-In a Baby Friendly accredited facility, breastfeeding is encouraged, supported and promoted.
-Breastfed babies are not given breastmilk substitutes (infant formula) unless medically indicated or it is the parents informed decision.
-Regardless of feeding choices and circumstances, every woman is supported to care for her baby in the best and safest way possible.
+In a Baby Friendly accredited facility, breastfeeding is encouraged and promoted.
+Breastfed babies are not given breastmilk substitutes unless medically indicated, or at the parents’ request.
+Regardless of feeding choices and circumstances, every woman is supported to care for her baby in the best way possible for them.

-In a Baby Friendly facility, mothers are given consistent, accurate information and support.
-For mothers who are breastfeeding, in many cases this results in the duration of breastfeeding being extended.
-Mothers who make an informed decision to artificially feed their babies, or who are required to supplement with or switch to infant formula, are given individual support and information to help them correctly prepare feeds and to ensure that they know how to feed their babies safely.
+In a Baby Friendly facility, parents are given consistent, accurate information and assistance.
+For mothers who are breastfeeding, this can support longer breastfeeding duration.
+Mothers who make an informed decision to formula feed, or who are required to supplement with or switch to formula, are given individual support and information.

-Ultimately, Baby Friendly accredited facilities are established in helping you and your baby get the best care and support.
+Ultimately, Baby Friendly accredited facilities provide you and your baby with the best care and support.
 If you choose an accredited facility you can expect:

-- Factual and unbiased antenatal care and advice about caring for and feeding your baby, including the benefits of breastfeeding.
+- Factual and unbiased antenatal advice about caring for and feeding your baby, including the benefits of breastfeeding.

-- You will receive assistance breastfeeding in the first half hour or so after your baby is born.
+- You’ll receive assistance breastfeeding in the first hours after your baby is born.

-- You will be shown how to express your milk by hand if you wish to do so.
+- You’ll be shown how to express your milk by hand.

-- You will receive information about available support for breastfeeding in your local community once you leave hospital.
+- You will receive information about available supports in your local community, for once you leave hospital.